Korea Aerospace Research Institute: Organization

+The station communicates with a space probe, and is located in Yeoju, Gyeonggi Province.
+It communicates with the lunar orbiter that will orbit the moon and conduct exploration activities.
+The antenna reflector sends out radio waves and collects the radio waves sent by the lunar orbiter.

+Developments

 KARI is also developing Unmanned Aerial Vehicles, high-altitude airships, a next-generation multi-purpose helicopter project, next- generation medium satellite, and a lunar exploration project.
 In addition, several satellites, including the KOMPSAT (also known as Arirang) Series, the COMS (Communication, Ocean and Meteorological Satellite), and the STSAT (Science and Technology Satellite), are developed, operated, or under development by KARI.
 On January 30, 2013, they launched a satellite into space from their own soil for the first time.

-Sounding rockets

 KARI began in 1989 to develop its own rockets (KSR, Korean Sounding Rocket).
 It produced the KSR-I and KSR-II, one and two-stage rockets in the early 1990s.

 In December 1997 it began development of a LOX/kerosene rocket engine.
 KARI wished to develop satellite launch capability.
 A test launch of the KSR-III took place in 2002.

-Space Launch Vehicles
+The first-stage unguided rocket KSR-I was produced by KARI in cooperation with research institutes such as industry, academia, and research institutes for the development of rockets.
+R&D took place for three years from 1990, and the total development cost was 2.85 billion won.
+Their goal was to develop a solid unguided science tube survey rocket that could observe the ozone layer over the Korean Peninsula.

+Earth observation program

 KSLV-1 launched on August 25, 2009.
 It was originally a cluster of indigenous liquid KSR-III rockets with a solid propellant to form a multistage launcher.
 However, KARI experienced more difficulties than expected in SLV development, because it required much stronger propellant power than KSR-III possessed to launch a satellite into orbit.
 After several failed attempts, KARI turned to Russia's Khrunichev Design Bureau for assistance in developing a liquid-propellant rocket engine for the KSLV-1 as well as for cooperation in the construction of the launch facility at the Naro Space Center.
 The first stage of the launcher was derived from the Russian URM-1 (Universal Rocket Module) developed by Khrunichev.
 The second stage of the launcher was a solid Kick Motor developed by Korea, which included the Inertial Navigation System; the power, control, and flight safety systems; plus the nose fairing.

 South Korea launched its next rocket, the KSLV-2 in 2021.
 The first stage of KSLV-II has 4 clustered engines, each of which has a 75 metric ton thrust.
 All three stages use indigenously developed rocket engines.